Safe mode in spacecraft

-Safe mode is an operating mode of a modern unmanned spacecraft during which all non-essential systems are shut down and only essential functions such as thermal management, radio reception and attitude control are active.
+Safe mode is an operating mode of a modern uncrewed spacecraft during which all non-essential systems are shut down and only essential functions such as thermal management, radio reception and attitude control are active.

 Safe mode is entered automatically upon the detection of a predefined operating condition or event that may indicate loss of control or damage to the spacecraft.
 Usually the trigger event is a system failure or detection of operating conditions considered dangerously out of the normal range.
 Cosmic rays penetrating spacecraft electrical systems can create false signals or commands and thus cause a trigger event.
 The central processor electronics are especially prone to such events.

 Another trigger is the lack of a received command within a given time window.
 Lack of received commands can be caused by hardware failures or mis-programming of the spacecraft, as in the case of the Viking 1 lander.

 The process of entering safe mode, sometimes referred to as safing, involves a number of immediate physical actions taken to prevent damage or complete loss.
 Power is removed from non-essential subsystems.
 Regaining attitude control, if lost, is the highest priority because it is necessary to maintain thermal balance and proper illumination of the solar panels.
 A tumbling or cartwheeling spacecraft can quickly roast, freeze or exhaust its battery power and be lost forever.
+The process of regaining a stable attitude is called detumbling.